Editing is more than fixing grammar and spelling.

 - What types of errors and what will be required to correct them?

 - How easily do the editor and writer communicate with Track Changes?

 - How does the writer respond to editing suggestions?

-What do you suppose the one-price editor does when his clock for your project runs out?
-When you agree to pay that word count based flat fee, are you paying for editing levels you don’t need and won’t receive?
+What do you suppose the one-price editor does when their clock for your project runs out?
+When you agree to pay a flat fee, are you paying for editing levels you don’t need and won’t receive?